aolszowka/VisualStudioSolutionUpdater/README.md

 ### API For Solution File Creation
 What really needs to happen is we need a usable API for creating Solution Files; much of this tooling could be deprecated if `dotnet new sln` and `dotnet sln` were more mature products (see https://github.com/dotnet/cli/issues/11679 for example).

+## GOTCHAs
+### Relative Paths
+The MSBuild Project format appears to use Windows style directory separator chars `\`, this can cause problems on other OSes supported by the .NET Core Runtime, it is believed these are all flushed out in the unit tests, but day to day usage of this tool really only occurs on Windows.
+I welcome any well formed bug reports!

 ## Contributing
 Pull requests and bug reports are welcomed so long as they are MIT Licensed.